microsoft/sarif-sdk/README.md

 in the `src\` directory in either Visual Studio 2015 or Visual Studio 2017, and build them by running **Rebuild Solution**.

+## Installing VISUAL STUDIO SARIF VIEWER EXTENSION
+1. Run `BuildAndTest.ps1` to
+    - Build,
+    - Install the SARIF Visual Studio Extension and
+    - Add Registry settings to open the .SARIF in Visual Studio.

 ## Accomplishing common tasks